School Hours: 8:55 AM to 3:25 PM

-We have 12 homeroom classrooms from Kindergarten to Grade 8.
-All teachers program the instructional day according to the expectations set out in the Ontario Ministry of Education Curriculum.
+We have 15 homeroom classrooms from Kindergarten to Grade 8.
+All teachers program the instructional day according to the expectations set out in the Ministry of Education Ontario Curriculum.

 All staff at St. Pius X maintain a strong focus on nurturing students daily to maintain a healthy mind, body and soul.
-Staff, students and parents work together to provide many opportunities for students to develop further in these areas, including various extra-curricular clubs and sports activities.
+Staff, students, and parents work together to provide opportunities for students to develop further in these areas, including various extra-curricular clubs and sports activities.

 As part of the school improvement planning process, we collaborate as a school team and set annual goals that support continually working toward improving student achievement and well-being.
-This year we are focusing on developing self-care skills for maintaining good mental health and the implementaton of the new Mathematics curriculum.
+This year we are focusing on developing self-care skills for maintaining good mental health, recognizing and addressing personal learning needs, and the continued implementation of the new Mathematics curriculum.

 We are blessed with a spacious site.
-We have a large gym & stage, an instrumental music room, and a well-equipped and spacious library which houses a large selection of student and teacher resources.
-Easy access to technology is a priority, each classroom has a computer work station,a data projector, and a selection of portable technology such as iPads and Chromebooks.
-We also host a Before & After School Childcare program independently operated by London Children's Connection which is housed in our POD Atrium.
+We have a large school yard, gym & stage, a music room, and a well-equipped and spacious library which houses a large selection of student and teacher resources.
+Easy access to technology is a priority, each classroom has a teacher work station, a data projector, and a selection of portable student technology such as iPads and Chromebooks.
+We also host a Before & After School Childcare program independently operated by London Children's Connection.

 Living Our Faith

-In addition to our monthly Masses, we start each day with prayer and reflection as a whole school community.
-Whenever possible we celebrate together the special events in the church calendar and engage regularly as a school community in support of social justice causes and a variety of charitable activities.
-Most months we focus on a specific Catholic Graduate Expectation, culminating with an award presented to representative students from each grade who exemplify that particular expectation.
+In addition to our monthly Masses, we start each day with prayer and scripture reflection as a whole school community.
+Whenever possible we celebrate together special events in the church calendar and engage regularly as a school community in support of social justice causes and a variety of charitable activities.
+Most months we focus on putting into practice a specific Catholic Graduate Expectation, culminating with an award presented to representative students from each grade who exemplify that particular expectation.